Plenyx/PlenBotLogUploader/README.md

 The uploader will create a file called “links.txt” which will contain all previous and latest upload links.

 For the flawless experience with the bot working with Twitch I recommend giving a VIP to the username “gw2loguploader”.
 Do not mod it, since the bot is used by many people and everyone has access to its credentials (because of the open source code).
+You can also use a custom name for your bot which requires a use of another Twitch account.

+I recommend using the compress feature in the arc settings.
+Otherwise the bot will try to archive it itself, which can be more unstable.

 ## Update
 The uploader keeps track of its version and the online available version.
 When you start the executable, it will check for updates.
 If update is found a prompt will be displayed.